-- No longer any notional tax deduction at source
+No longer any national tax deduction at source

-- Restrictions on the deduction of mortgage interest payments from April 2017 affecting higher rate tax payers and potentially affecting tax liabilities on other income
+Increased restrictions on the deduction of mortgage interest payments since April 2018 affecting higher rate tax payers and potentially affecting tax liabilities on other income

 Rent a Room

-- Relief of up to £7,500 per year is available where you rent a room to a lodger in a house you continue to live in
+Relief of up to £7,500 per year is available where you rent a room to a lodger in a house that you continue to live in

 Tax on Disposals

 The first £11,700 of gain on sales of assets, such as shares or property, will be exempt from tax.